Ronaël Pierre-Gabriel

-Ronaël Julien Pierre-Gabriel (born 13 June 1998) is a French professional footballer of Martinican and Malagasy descent who plays as a defender for Spanish club Espanyol, on loan from the German club Mainz 05.
+Ronaël Julien Pierre-Gabriel (born 13 June 1998) is a French professional footballer who plays as a right-back for Croatian club Dinamo Zagreb.

 Club career

 Pierre-Gabriel is a youth exponent from Saint-Étienne.
 He made his Ligue 1 debut on 29 November 2015 against Guingamp.
 He started in the first eleven, before being substituted after 61 minutes for Pierre-Yves Polomat.

 On 23 July 2022, Pierre-Gabriel joined Ligue 1 side Strasbourg on a season-long loan with an option-to-buy.
 On 18 January 2023, he moved on a new loan until the end of the season to Espanyol in Spain.

+On 1 August 2023, Ligue 1 side Nantes announced the permanent signing of Pierre-Gabriel on a three-year contract.

+On 7 February 2024, Pierre-Gabriel moved to Dinamo Zagreb in Croatia on a multi-year deal.